 - Increase communication with leadership.
 When working remotely, some employees tend to only speak with co-workers with minimal frequency.
 A survey from the leadership team increases communication between different levels of the ladder.

 - Show empathy and understanding.
 Most of us are accustomed to hiding our fears, especially at work.
 But today, the concerns of everyone are heightened.
 By encouraging sharing feedback, you can let employees know you’re aware of how they’re feeling and show them you care.

 - Provide information and advice.
 Employees may not be aware of some of the employee health benefits that they can use during these trying times (such as telemedicine if they’re feeling ill, or free counseling if they just need to unload).
 Following the survey, you can provide this information in an attachment.

 What to Do with the Results of Your COVID-19 Employee Feedback Survey

 Following any confidential employee engagement survey, including those related to the coronavirus pandemic, employers should:

 - Interpret the Results.
 Kudos on any positive feedback you get (keep it up)!
-However, what you really want to focus on are the lowest-scoring questions, as this is where your company could improve the most.
-You may also want to divide the data into smaller groups, such as teams or departments, and ask yourself, “why does Team A feel supported working remotely, yet Team B feels support is lacking?”
+However, what you really want to focus on are the lowest-scoring questions.
+This is where your company could improve the most.
+You may also want to divide the data into smaller groups, such as teams or departments.
+Then, ask yourself, “why does Team A feel supported working remotely, yet Team B feels support is lacking?”